sellorm/quarto-twitter-embed/README.md

 ## Usage

-To embed a video into your Quarto html document you can use the shortcode like this:
+To embed a Tweet into your Quarto html document you can use the shortcode like this:

 ```markdown
 {{< tweet <username> <id> >}}